 Thus, why we never saw the great grafting of Jews back into the olive tree and the salvation of all Israel.

 ‘We only make things difficult for ourselves if we insist on framing the present task according to the anachronistic narratives.
 We are not now living the story of the early church, whose “eschatology” was constructed (for the most part) in order to make sense of the two foreseeable horizons of wrath against the Jews and wrath against the Greco-Roman world, and to give vivid expression to the improbable hope that these small communities of refugee Jews and renegade Gentiles would one day inherit the world.
-Similarly, if we read Romans looking for material to support the conflicting theologies, the consolidated dogmatic positions, the prejudices and pronouncements, the creeds and anathemas of a paradigm that is passing away, we will not only continue to miss the situated argumentative dynamic of the letter; we may fail to grasp the fundamental seriousness of our own situation – that the integrity and rightness and credibility of the God and Father of our Lord Jesus Christ have been powerfully repudiated, impugned, by our culture, and that it is not at all clear that the story we tell will continue to make sense or that the people of God has a viable future.
+Similarly, if we read Romans looking for material to support the conflicting theologies, the consolidated dogmatic positions, the prejudices and pronouncements, the creeds and anathemas of a paradigm that is passing away [western Christendom], we will not only continue to miss the situated argumentative dynamic of the letter; we may fail to grasp the fundamental seriousness of our own situation – that the integrity and rightness and credibility of the God and Father of our Lord Jesus Christ have been powerfully repudiated, impugned, by our culture, and that it is not at all clear that the story we tell will continue to make sense or that the people of God has a viable future.
 A narrative-historical, non-idealized reading of Romans teaches us that the question of the righteousness of God is a contingent one and may be revisited under very different circumstances.’ (p155)

 And so, the subtitle of the book, Reading Romans Before and After Western Christendom, makes sense.
 We are quite used to approaching the text with many centuries of theological discourse layered over top, which can end up servering the text from its historical narrative.
 Hence, Perriman’s thesis that we not over-universalize the text, but rather read it as if it was penned before Christendom, which it was.
-And, not only that, as we do so, these words of Paul will give us insight into how we can read the text going forward today following the collapse of what was western Christendom, especially that which was deeply rooted in western Europe in decades foregone.
+And, not only that, as we do so, these words of Paul will give us insight into how we can read the text going forward today following the judgment upon and collapse of what was western Christendom, especially that which was deeply rooted in western Europe in decades foregone.

 I will have to say that I do appreciate Perriman’s attempt to remind us to read Romans as a first-century text written to a particular church in a particular historical setting.
 As I said with Romans 5, it is a difficult task to read the text without all the layers of reformed theology that is part of our history.
 It’s not that we should simply chuck out our history, for we have come from somewhere.
 But, just as proponents of the new Pauline perspective remind us to understand the text within its historical setting and framework, so does Andrew Perriman in his book, The Future of the People of God.